 Galenica is the leading fully-integrated healthcare provider in Switzerland.
 We operate the largest network of pharmacies in Switzerland and offer well-known own brands and products, exclusive brands and products from business partners as well as a variety of on-site health services and tests for customers.
-With nearly 500 own, joint venture and independent partner pharmacies, our network of pharmacies offers unique potential for the sale of these and other brands.
+With over 500 own, joint venture and independent partner pharmacies, our network of pharmacies offers unique potential for the sale of these and other brands.
 We are also the leading provider of pre-wholesale and wholesale distribution services in the Swiss healthcare market.

 1927: Establishing of a joint purchasing centre

 16 pharmacists in Western Switzerland establish a joint purchasing centre under the name of Collaboration Pharmaceutique SA.

 The purchasing centre flourishes and the range of products becomes popular countrywide.
 The head office is transferred to Bern and the company is renamed Galenica Ltd.